 It was no Forza by any means, but you also had a certain level of customization available, choosing from three types of vehicles and several colors, and had the ability to earn money and upgrade your vehicles.

-You could pick up different types of power ups along the way, blow up your opponents and get blown up yourself.
-Rock N' Roll racing also revolutionized real-time AI commentary with gems like "RIP FADES INTO LAST!"
+You could pick up different types of power-ups along the way, blow up your opponents, and get blown up yourself.
+Rock N’ Roll also revolutionized real-time AI commentary with gems like, “RIP FADES INTO LAST!”

 The one downside is the playlist isn’t that long, so you end up hearing the same songs over and over again.
 But how does Black Sabbath not make a racing game more fun?